 Now: Flat fees based on the number of chapters on a campus starting at $250 for a school with 1-3 chapters up to $3,000 to schools with 26+ chapters

 The NIC’s Campus Support Model is detailed on their website.
 It essentially amounts to a bulk purchase of certain services and registrations for NIC educational programs.
 The only change is that the lowest tier is now also a flat fee instead of per-chapter.
 “Bronze” starts at $2,500.
 The highest level – Diamond – costs $25,000.

-Each tier includes an “estimated value,” which compares the bulk price with the a la carte costs of the services provided in each tier.
-None of this is to endorse or suggest that the NIC’s services are particularly useful – after all, who really wants to pay for an operational audit from the NIC?
+Each tier includes an “estimated value,” which compares the bulk price with the à la carte costs of the services provided in each tier.
+None of this is to endorse or suggest that the NIC’s services are particularly useful – after all, is an “operational audit” by the NIC something anyone was interested in purchasing à la carte?